emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-sio.md

 - `D7` : _Output device ready_.
 Always 0 in the emulator.
 - `D6` : Not used (always 0).
 - `D5` : _Data available (for writing to the attached device)_.
 Always 0 in the emulator, meaning that no data is pending to be written.
 Data are written immediately after `OUT` instruction.
 - `D4` : _Data overflow_.
 Value 1 means a new word of data has been received before the previous word was inputted to the accumulator.
 In emuStudio, this never happens.
 - `D3` : _Framing error_.
 Value 1 means that data bit has no valid stop bit.
 In emuStudio, this never happens.
 - `D2` : _Parity error_.
 Value 1 means that received parity does not agree with selected parity.
 In emuStudio, this never happens.
 - `D1` : _Transmitter buffer empty_.
 Value 1 means that the data word has been received from the attached device and it's available for reading (from the Data port).
 - `D0` : _Input device ready_.
 Value 1 means that the CPU can write data to the SIO (that the board is ready).
 Always 1 in the emulator.

-### Port 2 ("Data" port)
+### Data channel (port 2)

 *WRITE*: